Reliable-Information-Lab-HEVS/elasticsearch_alps/README.md

 - Finding documents that contain most/all search terms (higher score - explain in detail how computed)
 - Handling synonyms and stemming through analyzers (depends on analyzer used - can parametrize this too to have +- harsh analyzer)

-talk about <minimum_should_match> (Minimum number of clauses that must match for a document to be returned)

 ### 2. Match Phrase Query (`match_phrase_query`)
 **Purpose**: Exact phrase matching with word order preservation